ofek/bit/docs/source/guide/intro.rst

     (py2) >python -m timeit -s "from pybitcoin import BitcoinPrivateKey" "BitcoinPrivateKey('c28a9f80738f770d527803a566cf6fc3edf6cea586c4fc4a5223a5ad797e1ac3').public_key().to_hex()"
     10 loops, best of 3: 190 msec per loop

 We'll use two1 only as that was the closest to Bit.
-Computing the address:
+Getting the address:

 .. code-block:: bash